linkdata/gitcoverage/README.md

 Generate code coverage badge and push it and optional HTML report to the 'coverage' branch.
 You need to have given write permissions for the for the workflow.
+If the 'coverage' branch does not exist, it will be created as an orphan (without main repo history).
 Reference the generated badge in your README.md like this:

 ```md